What is opera?

 How will I understand what's happening on stage?

 The days of attending opera and not understanding what's happening onstage are gone.
-Every opera has English translations, called supertitles, projected above the stage.
-No matter what language the performers are singing, you will not be lost - unless you count being lost in the music.
+Every opera has an English translation projected above the stage.
+The translations, called supertitles, are easy to read.

-The playbill you receive at the performance includes a plot synopsis and background information on the performers.
-If you want more background, plan to attend the free 30 minute Pre-Opera Talk given at the Overture Center one hour before curtain time, or click on specific production pages for detailed information about Madison Opera's productions.
+The playbill you receive at the performance includes a summary of the opera's story that will help you understand the action.
+If you want more background, plan to attend the free 30 minute Pre-Opera Talk given at the Overture Center one hour before curtain time, or click on specific production pages for detailed information about Madison Opera's current season productions.

 What should I wear?

-Come in clothes that will make you comfortable.
-Some dress in casual clothes, others prepare for an elegant night out.
+Come in clothes that make you comfortable.
+Some audience mbers dress in casual clothes, while others prepare for an elegant night out.
 Either is acceptable.

 Is there a pre-opera lecture?